Skip to main content

 Test Agent

-The test-agent runs the full test suite and analyzes failures.
-It’s automatically invoked after the review-agent passes.
+The test-agent runs every configured test suite for the project and analyzes the failures rather than just reporting pass/fail.
 What it does:

-1. Runs all configured test suites (backend, frontend, integration, e2e)
+1. Runs all configured suites (backend, frontend unit, integration, e2e)

 Test outcomes: